ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 Similarly, the SAP Web Dispatcher, used primarily to publish HTTP(s) endpoints for your SAP environment, should be installed on a dedicated virtual machine that is not used for any other purpose, in a DMZ.
 Only the HTTPS protocol should be enabled.
 Access Control Lists (ACL), Authentication Handler, and HTTP Rewrite Handler should be configured with a high level of vigilance.
 We recommend implementing a Web Application Firewall (WAF) to protect the SAP Web Dispatcher from common web-based attacks, such as SQL injection and cross-site scripting (XSS).

 Document all connections and only open the necessary connections.
-Additionally, connection logs should be externalized in the event of suspicious behavior of the SAProuter or the SAP Web Dispatcher, allowing for its readability without loss, even in the event of service deletion.
+Additionally, connection logs should be externalised in the event of suspicious behaviour of the SAProuter or the SAP Web Dispatcher, allowing for its readability without loss, even in the event of service deletion.

 Please note that all communications with a SaaS SAP service, such as the SAP Business Technology Platform (SAP BTP) or SAP Analytics Cloud (SAC), are considered outside the scope of SecNumCloud.